Molecular Virology, Viral Pathogenesis and Epidemiology

 I am a Senior Lecturer in Virology.
 My laboratory is interested in understanding the virus-host cell interactions at molecular level.
-Viruses are obligate intracellular parasites that exploit and dysregulate host factors and signalling pathways to complete a replication cycle and cause disease.
-Current research in the lab focuses on the identification of novel host factors and signalling pathways involved in the replication and pathogenesis of influenza virus and vaccinia virus.
+Viruses are obligate intracellular pathogens that exploit host cell machinery to complete their life cycle and cause disease.
+Current research in my laboratory focuses on the identification of novel host factors and signalling pathways involved in the replication and pathogenesis of influenza virus and vaccinia virus.

-Influenza virus causes regular seasonal epidemics and occasional pandemics, which have serious medical and economic consequences for global public health.
+Influenza virus causes regular seasonal epidemics and unpredictable pandemics, which have serious medical and economic consequences for global public health.
 Influenza is an enveloped virus with a segmented, negative-sense RNA genome.
-Influenza enters the host cell by endocytosis, replicates in the nucleus, assembles at the plasma membranes, and is released by budding.
-Our goal is to discover and investigate the role of novel cellular factors and signalling pathways involved in the entry, assembly, and release of influenza virus, and subsequently target them for anti-influenza interventions.
+Influenza enters the host cell by endocytosis, replicates in the nucleus, assembles at the plasma membranes and subsequently released by budding.
+Hence, it encounters and manipulates potentially hundreds of host factors in each cellular compartment.
+Our goal is to discover and investigate the role of novel host factors involved in influenza virus entry, assembly and release, and determine their potential as the target of anti-influenza interventions.

-Vaccinia virus is a poxvirus and is the best model to study poxvirus-cell interactions.
-It was used as a vaccine for worldwide eradication of smallpox.
-Currently, vaccinia is used as an expression vector, and is being developed as an oncolytic agent and vaccine vector.
-Vaccinia virus life cycle is one of the best model systems to understand how viruses modulate host cell membranes and evade host immune response.
-Vaccinia is a large, enveloped DNA virus that exclusively replicates in the cytoplasm of the host cell.
-Vaccinia primarily makes two types of infectious virions that are enclosed by two distinct viral membranes.
-Our goal is to understand the molecular mechanism of the intracellular origin of these viral membranes.
+Vaccinia is a poxvirus and was used as a vaccine for the eradication of Smallpox.
+Currently, vaccinia virus is used and developed as an expression vector, oncolytic agent and vaccine vector.
+Vaccinia virus is one of the best model systems to understand how viruses antagonize the host antiviral response.
+Vaccinia exclusively replicates in host cell cytoplasm and primarily produce two types of infectious virus particles that are enclosed by two distinct viral membranes.
+Our goal is to understand the molecular mechanism of the origin of those viral membranes.

 Matloob Husain*, Andrew Gray, and Richard Carlos Torr.
 The awareness and uptake of free flu vaccination offered to University of Otago staff.
 NZ Medical Journal 129 (1443): 92-93 (2016).